Oligonucleotide Properties Calculator

 The Oligo Properties Calculator is a streamlined tool that computes all essential physical and thermodynamic properties of a DNA or RNA oligonucleotide from its sequence.
 In a single analysis, it reports: molecular weight, GC content, reverse complement, extinction coefficient (ε260), OD260 conversions (nmol/OD, µg/OD), melting temperature using three methods (Basic, Salt-adjusted, Nearest-neighbor), and full thermodynamic parameters (ΔH, ΔS, ΔG, RlnK).

-This quick property sheet is designed for researchers who need compact characterization of an oligonucleotide — for example, when receiving oligos from a vendor and preparing stock solutions.
-For OligoAnalyzer-style primer validation with hairpins, self-dimers, hetero-dimers, BLAST handoff, and mismatch effects, use the Primer Analyzer.
+This quick property sheet is designed for researchers who need compact characterization of an oligonucleotide, for example when receiving oligos from a vendor and preparing stock solutions.
+For primer review with hairpins, self-dimers, hetero-dimers, BLAST specificity checking, and mismatch effects, use the Primer Analyzer.

 How to Use the Oligo Properties Calculator